12091 Red Fox Way, Broomfield, Colorado 80023

 Broomfield is a city along the Rocky Mountain foothills in north central Colorado.
 It sits between the capital city of Denver and the college town of Boulder and is a prosperous, fresh place with new homes, new shopping areas and a beautiful mountain backdrop.

 Skyestone is one of Broomfield's new master planned communities, and it happens to be for people lucky enough to be age 55 or better.
-Begun by Taylor Morrison in 2014, the development will have more tham 500 single family residences and town homes.
+Started by Taylor Morrison in 2014, the development will have more tham 500 single family residences.
 There are two single family home collections, the Landmark Collection and the Pinnacle Collection.
 The first has four floor plans, each with two bedrooms.
 The second collection also has four floor plans, each with two to three bedrooms.
-All single family homes are single level, although some have an optional basement.
-The town homes are also single level and have two to three bedrooms.
+All properties are single level, although some have an optional basement.
 Every property is energy efficient and has an attached garage.

-Prices start in the low-$300,000s.
+Prices start in the mid- to high-$300,000s.
 Please check with the community or a Realtor to verify these prices as they may change.

 Broomfield has been growing very quickly, and residents, many of whom are affluent and educated, enjoy an art guild, a depot museum and a civic orchestra.
 The Brunner Farmhouse is both a community gathering place and the city's connection to its agricultural past.
 It also hosts Broomfield's summer concert series.
 Restaurants are plentiful, and Flatirons Crossing Mall has national retailers.